StevieGoodman/site_74_2023_archive/README.md

 ## Snippets
 Feel free to peruse the various snippets found in the [Snippets folder](https://github.com/StevieGoodman/site_74/tree/release/snippets).
-Please bear in mind that Roblox uses an extension to Lua called [Luau](https://luau-lang.org), but the files are in Lua because Luau files do not support syntax highlighting.
+Please bear in mind that Roblox uses an extension to Lua called [Luau](https://luau-lang.org).
+The snippets are written in Luau but stored in Lua files because Luau files do not have syntax highlighting support.